PalmaAlexis/SpringCloud-Services/README.md

 • Then, I added **Sleuth and Zipkin**, respectively, for monitoring the consults I made to my application, simulating different cases and information into my application.

+• Finally, I used **Docker and Docker-compose** for running my microservices-app independently, in my computer, using images from Docker- hub (openJDK, RabbitMQ, mySQL, PostgreSQL, Zipkin) and building/running the containers.